Citations Network of Internal Dependencies computed by codexplor

 data.frame

-protocols add a
+codexplor::construct_corpus protocols add a

-class of data.frame
+citations.network class of data.frame to the

-main corpus.list
+main corpus.list.

-This citations.network
+This citations.network data.frame is an

 edgelist1